News tagged with ionizing radiation

 Frequent dental X-rays linked to most common brain tumor

 People who received frequent dental x-rays in the past have an increased risk of developing the most commonly diagnosed primary brain tumor in the United States.
-That is the finding of a study published early online in Cancer, a peer ...
+That is the finding of a study published early online in Cancer, ...

 High-impact radiopeptide therapy halts neuroendocrine cancer